ROE Calculator

 Return on Equity or ROE is a relative valuation ratio which uses the net profit generated by the company and its shareholder equity to determine how efficiently the company is generating its profits when compared to its peers as well as to the average of the industry in which it operates.
 Unlike other relative valuation metrics, ROE is unique in that it can be used to compare companies across industries and sectors alongside companies in its own unique sector.

 In essence, Return on Equity tells you how much bang for your buck you are likely to receive from the company where your buck is.
-This is an important metric to know irrespective of the sector because even though the company might be the best in the sector, but if ROE is low as compared to other sectors, you are better off investing in the high ROE sectors and ignoring the low ROE ones.
+This is an important metric to know irrespective of the sector because even though the company might be the best in the sector if the ROE is low as compared to other sectors, you are better off investing in the high ROE sectors and ignoring the low ROE ones.
 Knowledge is easily processed when accompanied by an example so let us look at one while we try to understand this ratio in detail.

 Formula ROE: